-- Cognitive: Recognizes and understands threats to the child. - Cognitive: Is intellectually able. - Cognitive: Able to articulate a plan for protection. - Emotional: Is able to meet his or her own emotional needs.
+- Cognitive: Recognizes and understands threats to the child. - Cognitive: Is intellectually able. - Cognitive: Able to articulate a plan for protection.

 Technical Advising Consultation Training (TACT) · University of South Florida · Child Welfare Training Consortium awareness and the lack of control is concerned with serious matters as compared, say, to lacking the self-control to exercise.
 The effects of the threat could result in severe effects as caregivers lash out at children, fail to supervise children, leave children alone, or leave children in the care of irresponsible others.